Astronomy 16: Modern Astrophysics

 SC 113 (seminar room)

-Check the departmental colloquium schedule.
+Check the departmental colloquium schedule (the fall schedule is not yet posted).
 You should come to these talks.
 They are typically Friday at 12:30 in Rm.
-199, and include free pizza (!)
-You will be required to come to astronomer Eliza Kempton's talk on Friday, December 6, which will be on the atmospheres of extrasolar planets.
+199, and include free pizza.

 This page is maintained by David Cohen

 Last modified: August 31, 2014